 augmented by assigned readings, Internet searches, or video presentations.

-in the Fineprint Section below.
+Two examinations, as specified in the Fineprint Section below.

 |This is the Fineprint Section